Updated: Dec 29, 2020

 Writing about their artwork is something every artist struggles with, so if you’re a photographer trying to do the content writing for your photography website (not your blog, that's totally different) and you’re feeling like a deer in headlights, you’re not alone!
-It takes a lot of thought, reviews and drafts to come up with the perfect statement about your photography to convey to potential clients and collectors, but there are some simple steps to help get you moving in the right direction and writing great content for your site that will connect with an audience who values your work.
+It takes a lot of thought, reviews and drafts to come up with the perfect statement about your photography to convey to potential clients, but there are some simple steps to help get you moving in the right direction and writing great content for your site that will connect with an audience who values your work.

 Short answer: no, it doesn’t.
 Especially if you’re an art photographer, you need to draft an artist's statement to go with your work for viewers to read.
 Secondly, potential clients and collectors want to read what you have to say about your work to know that you are on the same wavelength.
 Most importantly, written content is important for SEO reasons.
 If you have a bunch of web pages full of gorgeous images but no content, it’s hurting your site authority, increasing your bounce rate, and a lack of written content is making it harder for search engines to understand your page to help return it in search results.
 So you need to be writing about your work no matter how hard it is.